jinyeom/vae/README.md

 # vae

-**PyTorch Lightning implementation of σ-VAE**
+**PyTorch Lightning implementation of Variational AutoEncoder (VAE)**

 </div>

-This repository contains PyTorch Lightning implementation of [σ-VAE](https://arxiv.org/abs/2006.13202) (variational autoencoder with a calibrated decoder) for encoding of visual observations with unsupervised learning.
+This repository contains PyTorch Lightning implementation of VAE for encoding of visual observations with unsupervised learning.
 For more technical details, check out the papers listed in [references](#references).

 ## Requirements
 - [PyTorch](https://pytorch.org/)